+Grades for the exams will be posted in Blackboard or through email (as a backup).
+Note that exams will be graded as soon as possible.
+At times, exam results are not available immediately since I go through the class' exams about three times to note each student's performance and the class performance overall.
+Be patient.

-Grades for the exams will be posted in Blackboard Learn.
+Grades will NOT be posted outside the classroom door or outside the professor's office or passed out in class.

-- They will NOT be posted outside the classroom door or outside the professor's office or passed out in class. - It is university policy that grades will NOT be given out by telephone or fax by any faculty and office staff. - For confidentiality purposes, grades will only be given out to the student himself or herself and not to any of his/her representative (e.g., roommate, classmate, significant other).
+It is university policy that grades will NOT be given out by telephone or fax by any faculty and office staff.

+For confidentiality purposes, grades will only be given out to the student himself or herself and not to any of his/her representative (e.g., roommate, classmate, significant other).
+If you do not know your ID# for the test, that information can only be given face-to-face to the student himself/herself, and not through email or phone.